-It is essential to provide full information on the author, title of the paper, name of the website or online journal (in italics), publisher, date of publication, medium (web), and date the source was last accessed on.
+It is essential to provide full information on the author, title of the paper, name of the website or online journal (in italics), publisher, date of publication, and date the source was last accessed on.
+It is crucial to add the date of last access as web sources can be edited or deleted retroactively.
 Page numbers are not required.
 Only the http-address is insufficient!
 Web sources should not be listed separately in the bibliography, but should be listed alphabetically under the authors' names.